rhalbhavi/Open-Source-Contribution-Atelier/frontend/public/content/module-6/contribution-lifecycle.md

-# 🧲 The Contribution Lifecycle

-### A successful contribution is a result of a structured journey.
+## 🧲 A successful contribution is a result of a structured journey.
 Let's look at the standard roadmap of a professional and meaningful contribution from beginning to merge.

 ---